pesterhazy/presumably/posts/reagent-4.md

 ```

-In fact, if you instantiate a plain React component, perhaps from a third-party library, this is the only way to instantiate a component:
+In fact, if you are working with a plain React component, perhaps from a third-party library, this is the only way to instantiate a component:

 ```clojure
 [component {:prop1 :val1, :prop2 :val2 ...} child1 child2 ...}]
 ```

-React component always receives named props, but Reagent components are more flexible.
-A Reagent component is represented by any ClojureScript function and, as such, can take any number of positional arguments.
+React component always receive named props, but Reagent components are more flexible.
+A Reagent render function could be any ClojureScript function and, as such, can take any number of positional arguments.
 ```clojure
 (defn my-ui* [name age]
   [:div "Mr. " name " is " age " years old"])